EqualityAI/EqualityML/CONTRIBUTING.md

 We at Equality AI (EAI) really appreciate the fact that you are here.

-We are working to reduce or elimiate bias from healthcare decision making.
-This is not an easy task but a crucial one to ensuire health equity for all people.
+We are working to reduce or eliminate bias from healthcare decision making.
+This is not an easy task but a crucial one to ensure health equity for all people.
 Without the support of our community this task would be virtually impossible.
 We rely on awesome people like you to help us make health equity a reality.
 So, a hearty **THANK YOU** from all of us at Equality AI!

-If you haven't already, please check out the [Equality AI Manifesto!](https://github.com/EqualityAI/responsible_mlops/blob/main/MANIFESTO.md) Our Manifesto provides insight into how we operate as an organization, our responsibilities, and our commitments to AI for Good, AI that is Fair, and AI for Equity.
+If you haven't already, please check out the [Equality AI Manifesto!](https://github.com/EqualityAI/FairML_PY/blob/main/MANIFESTO.md) Our Manifesto provides insight into how we operate as an organization, our responsibilities, and our commitments to AI for Good, AI that is Fair, and AI for Equity.

 ## Purpose of this document